airslice/czml-writer-wiki/CZML/Polyline.md

 **followSurface** - [[Boolean]]

 Whether or not the positions are connected as great arcs (the default) or as straight lines.
+This property has been superseded by arcType, which should be used instead.

 Default: `true`